 The way Nuvan Strips work is they need to be in a relatively enclosed area with your clothing for 48 hours to ensure all the bed bugs are dead.
 They can even kill bed bugs in a car!

-The catch is, you’ll want to air out your clothing for several hours and/or wash them before wearing them again.
+The catch is, that you’ll want to air out your clothing for several hours and/or wash them before wearing them again.
 So make sure you only treat what you can go without for 2-3 days.

 The best two ways to deploy Nuvan Strips to your clothing are –

 - Hang a Nuvan Strip in your closet.
-Avoid going in your closet if possible for two days, keep the doors shut, and if there are any major gaps like at the base of the closet door, throw a towel down there to help seal it up and keep the vapors inside.
+Avoid going in your closet if possible for two days, keep the doors shut, and if there are any major gaps at the base of the closet door, throw a towel down there to help seal it up and keep the vapors inside.
 This might be best for people that have shelves or a dresser in their closet that they also want to treat.

 - Place your clothes into a plastic bin or large plastic bag and place a Nuvan Strip inside.
 This method allows you to contain the vapors better but takes up more space and is more work.